I Write These Movie Reviews Locked in the Trunk of Your Car. Thanks for the Snacks!!

 - The script written by Simon Pegg (Scotty) and Doug Jung doesn’t really deviate from your typical Marvel movie: Disposable bad guy shows up-good guys fight disposable and forgettable bad guy.
 It’s because the now-seasoned cast plays their characters so well that the movie works better than it really should.
 Let’s hope Simon Pegg doesn’t degrade his other action franchise by writing the next Mission: Impossible.

-- Idris Elba- Beyond takes one of the world’s most charismatic actors, makes him look like Skeletor from the Dolph Lundgren Masters of the Universe movie, gives him a muddled backstory and pathetic motivation, and pretty much turns the movie “villain” into a little whiny bitch, much like what they did to Eric Bana in the first Star Trek.
+- Idris Elba- Beyond takes one of the world’s most charismatic actors (Beast), makes him look like Skeletor from the Dolph Lundgren Masters of the Universe movie, gives him a muddled backstory and pathetic motivation, and pretty much turns the movie “villain” into a little whiny bitch, much like what they did to Eric Bana in the first Star Trek.
 Benedict Cumberbatch’s Kahn slaps both these characters with the back of his hand.

 Barely beyond adequate.

 © 2019 Noel Penaflor

 I will have to review the franchise some time.
 I will be going to see Hobbs and Shaw tomorrow.
 I am expecting another dumb action movie with cheesy scenes.